 Interest rates are determined by the terms of your investment, not by the dollar amount invested.

-The 30-day Access note provides penalty-free withdrawals.
-Thirty days written notice is required.
-Term notes are set up with the intention that the funds will stay in the account until maturity.
+The Variable Access note provides penalty-free withdrawals (requires a 30-day written notice).
+Fixed-rate notes are set up with the intention that the funds will stay in the account until maturity.
 Currently, early withdrawals can be made from these notes with a 30-day written notice and will result in a six-month interest penalty.

 Vision investments are not “secured.”
 Your investment is backed by mortgages on loans made to churches and CEP’s other assets.
 CEP maintains an excess in assets, currently over $10 million.
 Our investments cannot be covered under the FDIC insurance program because Church Extension Plan is a ministry, not a bank.